eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 The cheeky app is started with the user _notallowed_.
 This user is not in any group that would allow him either read or write access to one of the shared memory segments.
 Hence, RouDi will print a warning in this case.

-Despite having no read access, subscribers can still be created. <!-- @todo In this case no data will ever arrive.-->
+When creating and requesting a subscriber RouDi will answer with an error, as there is no read access.
+Hence, an error will be printed and the cheeky app will stop.

 <!--[geoffrey][iceoryx_examples/ice_access_control/iox_cheeky_app.cpp][subscriber]-->
 ```cpp